Science jobs are not all the same - Diana Garnham identifies 10 types of scientist.

 Even within these broad categories the roles differ.
 To help illustrate this I have identified 10 types of scientist.

 The Explorer Scientist is someone who, like Columbus is on a journey of discovery “to boldly go where no man has gone before”.
-They will most often be ‘basic’ scientist, rarely focused on a specific outcome or impact beyond the next piece of the jigsaw of scientific understanding and knowledge.
+They will most often be a ‘basic’ scientist, rarely focused on a specific outcome or impact beyond the next piece of the jigsaw of scientific understanding and knowledge.
 Commonly they will be described as a ‘blue skies’ researcher and freshness of ideas and creativity will mark them out.
 Any investment will have an element of risk and outcomes - even if output is identifiable new knowledge – will be unknown and not predictable.
 They are likely to be employed in a university or research centre but may not be primarily a teacher, research leader or involved in science policy.
 They may well work alone.

 The Investigator Scientist is the ‘mapping’ scientist.
 They dig into the unknown observing, mapping, understanding and piecing together in-depth knowledge and data, setting out the landscape for others to translate and develop.
 They survive in troubled times because there is always so much to find out.
 They will almost certainly be located in HE or a research centre, will usually work in a team in what will increasingly be a multi-disciplinary environment.